Internal

 Adversarial threat models

-MITRE ATLAS for adversary tactics and techniques against AI systems, and Google's Secure AI Framework for practical controls.
-Used where the audit touches your own products, not just employee tooling.
+MITRE ATLAS covers adversary tactics against AI systems, while Google's Secure AI Framework provides practical controls.
+We use them when the audit includes your own products as well as employee tools.

 Four public incidents from the last three years.
 Different industries, same governance problem: a tool was live before anyone had decided what it was allowed to do.